I was born back in 1951 in Southampton, and went to school in various places, the last being Battisbough Hse, nr Plymouth.

 path or road to myself, caused by the surgical removal of an acoustic neuroma.
 Access to the tumour was destructively through the inner ear.

-which leaves more time to continue my interest in Ham Radio, especially VHF and microwave activities, which takes up most of my time.
+I'm retired now which leaves more time to continue my interest in Ham Radio, especially VHF and microwave activities.

 Sue was born in 1956 and we met in Swindon and were married in 1973.
 She has a very interesting Family Tree, On her paternal grandmothers side of